jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

    * Its important to drive through QBanks efficiently.
 Toward that end Print out the questions and mark it up; its easier than futzing with questions on your laptop and lets you push aside your computer to focus.
-The second time you see a particular concept you dont know, pause to research it before answering and continuing; its a waste to guess repeatedly.
+The second time you see a particular concept you don't know, pause to research it before answering and continuing; its a waste to guess repeatedly.
      Repeated concepts are important, so good to stop while its fresh.
-But come back quick; dont get distracted.
+But come back quick; don't get distracted.
-   * David Young: "More than anything, anki/FC help us avoid the number one error people make when studying: reading something you dont know but believing you really do.
+   * David Young: "More than anything, Anki/FC help us avoid the number one error people make when studying: reading something you don't know but believing you really do.
 The open ended questions in FC will see if you really do remember the 11 criteria for SLE or the findings for beta thalassemia minor, whereas you may review that topic in FA and feel like